ksukrit/ksukrit/README.md

 - 👋 Hi, I’m Sukrit Kumar
-- 👀 I’m interested in Machine Learning,Software Development and Electronics
+- 👀 I’m interested in Software Development, Machine Learning and Data Science
-- 🌱 I’m currently exploring machine learning, GO
+- 🌱 I’m currently exploring machine learning, Go and React
-- 📫 How to reach me ...
+- 📫 How to reach me ksukrit2001 (at) gmail (dot) com
-- C++,Python,Go,Java
+- 🧑‍💻 Technologies used : C++,Python,Go,Java

 <!---
 ksukrit/ksukrit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.